neelimapriya/hotel-booking-client/README.md

 ## Assignment_ID: assignment_category_0004

-### 5 feature about my project
+### some feature about my project
- - i have added a news letter where user can subscribe with their email.
- - make my banner unique.
- - i added animation in home page.
+This is a simple Hotel Booking website.
+Where user can see Hotel Overview throw this site.
+They can book their preferred rooms in this site.
+After booking rooms User can post reviews for those rooms.
+I added simple animation in home page.

+#### Used technology
+-React
+- Firebase
+- AOS
+- Tailwind
- - set  dyanamic title.
+- Daisyui
- - Use JWT authentication.
+- JWT
+- Express
+- MongoDB.